petebachant/petebachant.github.io/_posts/2024-12-06-failed-to-repro.markdown

 To be fair,
 at the time the main purpose of open sourcing these materials was to open source the materials.
-Even that is still rare for research projects, and I do think it's a good goal in and of itself.
+Even that is still somewhat uncommon for research projects, and I do think it's a good goal in and of itself.
 However, if we want to ensure our work produces the largest possible impact, we should spend some time thinking about how